-- Existing Customers: Log in using your date of birth and either your DGIF Customer ID or your previous year’s DGIF license number and license year.
+- Existing Customers: Log in using your date of birth and either your DWR Customer ID or your previous year’s DWR license number and license year.

 Select the license(s) you want, pay with your credit card and print your license if needed.

-- To find a license agent visit Go Outdoors Virginia
+To find a license agent visit the License Agent Locator.